 Location: Company Bay, Dunedin | Date: 29/04/2020

 No matter how many hundreds of times I have watched in wonder at the International Space Station crossing over above me, I will never get bored of it.
 It blows my mind that every time they cross above us there’s crew members living, doing normal daily things, like eating, sleeping, exercising, reading, working and relaxing.

-Using apps on your smart phone you can track when the space station will fly over your location, which direction to look in, & how long it will be visible for.
+Using apps on your smart phone you can track when the space station will fly over your location, which direction to look in, and how long it will be visible for.

-To take photos of the ISS doesn’t require the most expensive gear, just a tripod, a camera that can take 10+ second exposures & that’s about it, heck even model Galaxy & iPhones can capture them these days.
+To take photos of the ISS doesn’t require the most expensive gear, just a tripod, a camera that can take 10+ second exposures and that’s about it, heck even latest model Galaxy and iPhones can capture them these days.